awesomeTerrarian/Plutopawzz/README.md

 I block freely (and encourage you to do the same, if i dont fw someone i block them lol)

+Also if you have a eyestrainy skin i may hide you. i do not fw eye strains

 i play on tablet 99% of thetime but sometimes im on desktop (if i type with a ⭐ ;; at the start of my messages im on desktop)

 ![](https://files.catbox.moe/oax0ia.png)